League:

 sleeves

-From the end of September, the match shirts were replaced with shirts featuring a larger sponsor logo.
+From the end of September, shirts featuring a larger sponsor logo became the primary set.

-Occasionally, the shirts with the smaller Wang logo would make a reappearance (as a complete set).
-This usually coincided with a midweek game, perhaps this helped ease laundry turnaround times?
+Occasionally, the yellow set with the smaller Wang logo would make a reappearance, which usually coincided with a midweek game.
+Perhaps this helped ease the laundry turnaround?

 To date, Oxford United’s greatest achievement is undoubtedly winning the League Cup at the old Wembley stadium.
 Oxford outclassed Queens Park Rangers, winning 3-0 in front of a sell-out crowd and millions on national television.